Accio/AMIDD/docs/README.md

 ## Time and place

-The lecture takes place on Fridays between 12:15 and 14:00 on Zoom.
+The lecture takes place on Fridays between 12:15 and 13:45 exclusively on Zoom.
+The meeting will be active between 12:00 and 14:00, so that any questions to the lecturer can be addressed before and after the lecture.

 You can add the events to your calendar once you register for the Zoom meetings with the link above.

 ## Course material and licensing